azu/command-line-tool-by-swift/README.md

-# Command line tools written by swift
+# A command-line tool written in Swift

 **proof-of-concept**

-This cli written by [Swift](https://developer.apple.com/swift/ "Swift").
+This cli written in [Swift](https://developer.apple.com/swift/ "Swift").

 > clattner_llvm: Of course Swift supports #! scripts, you can immediately execute a swift script with "xcrun swift -i".